 Canadian real estate investment trusts are subject to risks generally incident to the Canadian real estate, credit, capital and financial markets.
 The global recessionary economic conditions and the global financial liquidity crisis that existed in 2008, 2009, 2010 and 2011 have resulted in persistent interruptions in the credit and capital markets, devaluations of assets directly or indirectly linked to the Canadian real estate finance markets and the concurrent elimination of long and short-term liquidity from the capital markets.
 These conditions have had, and the Trust expects will continue to have, an adverse effect on the Trust as well as the assets the Trust has invested in.
 Sensitivity to the global economic conditions, and their impact in Canada, may negatively affect the income received from the Trust's real property assets.
 Inherent illiquidity may limit the Trust's ability to vary its portfolio in response to changes in the global, national and/or local economic conditions and may ultimately prevent the Trust from implementing its acquisition and investment strategies.
-Increased vacancy rates and difficulties re-leasing properties, commonly associated with recessionary economic conditions could have an adverse effect on the Trust including causing an event of default under any of the Trust's mortgage indebtedness and/or credit facilities.
+Increased vacancy rates and difficulties re-leasing properties, commonly associated with recessionary economic conditions, may occur and may adversely affect the income received from the Trust's real property assets.
+All of these conditions could have an adverse effect on the Trust including causing an event of default under any of the Trust's mortgage indebtedness and/or credit facilities.
 Finally, the extent to which the Trust relies on debt or equity financing and the difficulty associated with obtaining such financing increases the likelihood the Trust will be unable to raise equity capital for its ongoing operations or its acquisition and investment strategies, refinance existing indebtedness or result in the Trust receiving less favourable terms than that of existing financing arrangements.